-(a) A member of the public may take part in the proceeding of a meeting only when invited to do so by the Chairperson.
+- (a) A member of the public may take part in the proceeding of a meeting only when invited to do so by the Chairperson. - (b) In each Council Meeting, time may be required to permit members of the public to address the Council on matters of public interest related to local government.
+The time allotted shall not exceed fifteen minutes and no more than three (3) speakers shall be permitted to speak at any one meeting.
+The right of any individual to address the

-- (b) In each Meeting, time may be required to permit members of the public to address the Council on matters of public interest related to local government.
-The time allotted shall not exceed fifteen minutes and no more than three speakers shall be permitted to speak at any one meeting.
-The right of any individual to address the Council during this period shall be at the absolute discretion of Council. - (c) If any address or comment is irrelevant, offensive, or unduly long, the Chairperson may require the person to cease making the submission or comment. - (d) For any matter arising from such an address, Council may take the following actions: - refer the matter to a committee - deal with the matter immediately - place the matter on notice for discussion at a future meeting - note the matter and take no further action. - (e) Any person addressing the Council shall stand and act and speak with decorum and frame any remarks in respectful and courteous language. - (f) Any person who is considered by the Council or the Mayor to be unsuitably dressed may be directed by the Mayor or Chairperson to immediately withdraw from the meeting.
+Council during this period shall be at the absolute discretion of Council.

+- (c) If any address or comment is irrelevant, offensive, or unduly long, the Chairperson may require the person to cease making the submission or comment. - (d) For any matter arising from such an address, Council may take the following actions: - refer the matter to a committee - deal with the matter immediately - request that officer's prepare a report in relation to the matter - place the matter on notice for discussion at a future meeting - note the matter and take no further action. - (e) Any person addressing the Council shall stand and act and speak with decorum and frame any remarks in respectful and courteous language. - (f) Any person who is considered by the Council or the Mayor to be unsuitably dressed may be directed by the Mayor or Chairperson to immediately withdraw from the meeting.
 Failure to comply with such a request may be considered an act of disorder.